leolaurindo/gixt/README.md

 </div>

-Turn GitHub gists into ephemeral command-line tools, invoking them by friendly names or aliases, as well as by ID or URL.
-With an on-disk cache and a trust-on-first-use model, `gixt` makes it easy and safe to run code snippets from GitHub Gists.
+Turn GitHub gists into ephemeral command-line tools, invoking them by friendly names or aliases. `gixt` makes it easy and safe to run code snippets from GitHub Gists.

 ```sh
 gixt run <gist-name> [-- <args>]